shogunxam/dualmonitortool/README.txt

 Cursor - Control movement of cursor between monitors.
         The cursor can be locked to a monitor or made sticky, so extra effort is required to move it between monitors.

 Launcher - Allows you to launch your favourite applications with a
         few key strokes and to position them at pre-configured positions on any of your monitors.
 All other DMT commands can also be run this way.

 Snap -  Take snapshot of primary monitor and show on secondary.
         Previous snapshots can be viewed, saved to a file or copied to the clipboard.

 Swap Screen - Allows easy movement of windows between monitors,
         and allows Windows to be moved to pre-defined positions.

 Wallpaper Changer - Changes wallpaper periodically using a variety of
         sources and allows you to control how images are shown across your monitors.

 When run, it will reside in the Windows Notification Area.
 Double click this icon to see all of the options available.
-'Dual Monitor Tools'->'General' contains an options so start up DMT every time Windows starts.
+'Dual Monitor Tools'->'General' contains an option so start up DMT every time Windows starts.

 Hotkeys